dmazin/dmazin.github.io/_posts/2023-03-29-age-of-ai-skill-atrophy.md

 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
 date: 2023-03-29
 tags: ai, featured
+description: Exploring the balance between relying on AI assistance like ChatGPT and maintaining personal skills in a world of increasing AI capabilities.
 ---

 I grew up in Los Angeles.
 I have driven hundreds of thousands of miles.
 Yet, I astonish my friends with my lack of road knowledge.
 The reason is simple: I rely entirely on Google Maps, turning off my brain and following directions.
 My skills as a road navigator have atrophied.